-Berkeley City College Auditorium
+April 29th at Berkeley City College Auditorium

 Film screening, Refreshments and Conversation with Ben Stern and Producer/Director Charlene Stern

 Monday, April 29, 2019 5:30pm.
-2050 Center Street Berkeley, CA
+2050 Center Street Berkeley, CA.

-Free admission RSVP
+Free admission and Refreshments!

-San Francisco Main Public Library
+May 9th at the San Francisco Main Public Library

 Film screening and Conversation with Ben Stern and Producer/Director Charlene Stern

-Thursday, May 9, 2019, 12:00 pm.
-100 Larkin St., San Francisco, 94102 (415) 557-4400.
+Thursday, May 9, 2019, 12:00 pm., 100 Larkin St. San Francisco, 94102 (415) 557-4400.